verana-labs/verifiable-trust-vpr-spec/spec.md

 - `corporation` (group): (Signer) the signing corporation on whose behalf this message is executed.
 - `operator` (account): (Signer) the account authorized by the `corporation` to run this Msg.
 - `id` (uuid) (*mandatory*): id of the `PermissionSession`.
-- `issuer_perm_id` (uint64) (*optional*): the id of the perm of the issuer, if we are dealing with the issuance of a credential.
+- `issuer_participant_id` (uint64) (*optional*): the id of the perm of the issuer, if we are dealing with the issuance of a credential.
-- `verifier_perm_id` (uint64) (*optional*): the id of the perm of the verifier, if we are dealing with the verification of a credential.
+- `verifier_participant_id` (uint64) (*optional*): the id of the perm of the verifier, if we are dealing with the verification of a credential.
-- `agent_perm_id` (uint64) (*optional*): the agent credential issuer permission id (extracted from the agent credential that VUA has in its wallet) of the agent that received the request (credential offer for issuance, presentation request for verification).
+- `agent_participant_id` (uint64) (*optional*): the agent credential issuer permission id (extracted from the agent credential that VUA has in its wallet) of the agent that received the request (credential offer for issuance, presentation request for verification).
 Only set by VUAs, MUST NOT be specified when peer is a VS.
-- `wallet_agent_perm_id` (uint64) (*optional*): the wallet credential issuer permission id of the VUA where the credential will be or is stored.
-Can be the same perm than `agent_perm_id` if agent and wallet_agent are the same agent.
+- `wallet_agent_participant_id` (uint64) (*optional*): the wallet credential issuer permission id of the VUA where the credential will be or is stored.
+Can be the same perm than `agent_participant_id` if agent and wallet_agent are the same agent.
 Only set by VUAs, MUST NOT be specified when peer is a VS.
 - `digest` (string) (*optional*): digest derived from an issued or verified credential.

 ##### [MOD-PP-MSG-10-2] Create or Update Permission Session precondition checks